Latest Articles

 To illustrate how this understanding can lead to transformation, I’d like to share my own journey with you.

 My path to understanding nervous system dysregulation wasn’t a straight line.
 In fact, I stumbled upon it quite by accident.
 For years, I lived in a fog of constant rumination, self-judgment, and emotional eating.
-My mind was a never-ending carousel of regret and anxiety, and food was my go-to comfort.
+My mind was a never-ending carousel of anxiety and depression, and food was my go-to comfort.
 Little did I know, this was my dysregulated nervous system at work.

 The turning point came unexpectedly.
-Through a mix-up, I found myself booked into a yoga teacher training in South Africa (I was meant to be on a relaxing retreat).
-For three weeks, I was immersed in a world of twice daily breathing exercises, meditation, mantra singing, and yoga classes.
+Through a mix-up, I found myself booked into a yoga teacher training in South Africa (I was meant to be on a relaxing retreat for 7 days).
+Instead I ended up participating in a yoga teacher training for 3 weeks, immersed in a world of twice daily breathing exercises, meditation, mantra singing, yoga classes and learning about yogic philosophy.

 What happened next was nothing short of transformative.
 The constant chatter in my mind began to quiet.
 The compulsion to turn to food practically disappeared.
 It was as if a bubble I’d been trapped in my whole life suddenly popped and I could finally see the world with my eyes wide open.
-For the first time, I experienced a sense of calm and peace I never knew existed.
+For the first time, I experienced a sense of calm and peace I never knew existed, albeit in short bursts to begin – it was one of the most liberating experiences I had ever felt.

 Surrounded by beautiful, supportive people, I felt truly seen, heard, and loved – perhaps for the first time in my life.
 The contrast between this state and my usual way of being was stark and eye-opening.